jklmnn/imagejs/README.md

 Usage:

-Run 'make' to compile and then run 'imagejs jsfile.js'.
+Run 'make' to compile and then run 'imagejs jsfile.js giffile.gif'.